 Monica Whitt, Esq.

-Monica Whitt joins Stange Law Firm, PC in our Springfield, Missouri office as an Associate Attorney.
+Monica Whitt joins Stange Law Firm, PC in our Springfield, Missouri office as a Senior Associate Attorney.
 She is used to assisting families during difficult times, having worked with Children’s Division for nine years and later serving as a parent’s attorney and Guardian ad Litem in the Greene County Juvenile Court.
 Before that position she worked with Legal Aid in Illinois providing family law services, including divorces, custody, child support and paternity cases.

 Monica graduated from Washington University School of Law in 2003 and from Missouri State University in 1997.
 She is originally from rural Southern Illinois, but moved to Southwest Missouri in elementary school.
 After college, Monica spent a short time in Washington D.C., returning to Missouri for law school, where she graduated in the top twenty percent of her class.